Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

 JPMN finally supports AnkiDroid and AnkiMobile, and comes with a new interface specifically designed for mobile devices.

+However, there are some limitations on mobile.
+Mainly, anything requiring Anki-Connect within the note (kanji hover and word indicators) will not work.
+The current workaround is to [cache the tooltip results](tooltipresults.md#cache-tooltip-results).

 ## AnkiWeb
 JPMN is not tested on AnkiWeb, and there are currently no plans to support AnkiWeb.